Sirolimus: Graft-versus-host disease

 Due to its immunosuppressant activity, Rapamycin has been assessed as prophylaxis or treatment agent of Graft-versus-host disease (GVHD), a complication of hematopoietic stem cell transplantation.
 While contrasted results were obtained in clinical trials, pre-clinical studies have shown that Rapamycin can mitigate GVHD by increasing the proliferation of regulatory T cells, inhibiting cytotoxic T cells and lowering the differentiation of effector T cells.

 Applications in biology research

 Rapamycin is used in biology research as an agent for chemically induced dimerization.
 In this application, rapamycin is added to cells expressing two fusion constructs, one of which contains the rapamycin-binding FRB domain from mTOR and the other of which contains an FKBP domain.
 Each fusion protein also contains additional domains that are brought into proximity when rapamycin induces binding of FRB and FKBP.
 In this way, rapamycin can be used to control and study protein localization and interactions.

+Neurodegenerative disorders

+As suppression of autophagy has been indicated as a contributing factor in a variety of neurodegenerative disorders, including Alzheimer's Disease, Rapamycin has been proposed as a potential treatment for these conditions, although results suggest it may not be effective in all cases.

 Veterinary uses

 A number of veterinary medicine teaching hospitals are participating in a long-term clinical study examining the effect of rapamycin on the longevity of dogs.

+A clinical trial led by NC State College of Veterinary Medicine (HALT), run at a number of veterinary hospitals across the US, found that rapamycin reverses the effects of hypertrophic cardiomyopathy in cats.

+In March 2025, the US Food and Drug Administration announced conditional approval of sirolimus delayed-release tablets (Felycin-CA1) for the management of ventricular hypertrophy in cats with subclinical hypertrophic cardiomyopathy.
+This is the first product approved for use in cats with hypertrophic cardiomyopathy for any indication.
+Cardiomyopathy is a disease of the heart muscle.
+Hypertrophic cardiomyopathy in cats causes thickening of the heart's left ventricle.
+It is the most common heart disease in cats and is one of the most common causes of death in cats.
+While the cause is unknown in most cases, hypertrophic cardiomyopathy is associated with a genetic mutation in certain breeds, such as Maine Coons, Ragdolls, and Persians.
+Hypertrophic cardiomyopathy is a progressive disease.
+Cats in the subclinical phase have thickening of their heart wall but do not show clinical symptoms of the disease yet.
+Cats may live for years in the subclinical phase, while others may progress to congestive heart failure, arterial thromboembolism, or sudden death.